 Various higher education matters.
 Makes changes to the: (1) definition of "eligible secondary school student"; and (2) requirements regarding agreements between the commission for higher education (commission) and eligible employers; for purposes of the employment aid readiness network (EARN) Indiana program.
 Makes changes to the name of the "return and complete" project.
 Makes changes to the definitions regarding the project, including repealing definitions regarding the return and complete project.
 Requires the commission to: (1) collect and maintain certain information regarding the project; and (2) submit a report to the general assembly and governor regarding the information.
-Provides that money in the graduate medical education fund does not revert to any other fund.
-(Current law provides that money in the graduate medical education fund does not revert to the state general fund.)
+Provides that money in the graduate medical education fund does not revert to the state general fund.)
 Repeals provisions that do the following: (1) Require state educational institutions to report annually to the commission regarding return and complete students.
 (2) Expire the return and complete project provisions.